On the Concentration of the Domination Number of the Random Graph: Introduction

 By Proposition~\ref{SomeConcentration} $m \approx n\frac{\ln d}{d}$ so Theorem~\ref{MAINTAL} constitutes an improved concentration result whenever $p \ll \frac{\ln n}{\sqrt{n}}$.
 However, for larger $p$, the length $t \gg \sqrt{n}$ of the interval of concentration is of larger order than the median.

 In Theorem~\ref{MAIN} we show that for $p\gg\ln^2n/\sqrt{n}$ the domination number of {\Gnp} is concentrated on two integers $\lfloor \myr \rfloor +1$ and $\lfloor \myr \rfloor +2$ a.a.s., where $\myr$ is the size when the expected number of dominating sets changes from tending to zero to tending to infinity.
 It is natural to ask whether the lower bound, or at least some sort of lower bound, on $p$ in Theorem~\ref{MAIN} is justified.
 It is not hard to see that the theorem cannot be extended to hold for arbitrary $p$.
-For $p\ll n^{-4/3}$, for example, we have that {\Gnp} consists of a collection of vertex-disjoint stars (with at most two edges) a.a.s., and hence its domination number equals $n$ minus its number of edges.
-In Section~\ref{conclusion} we extend this argument and show that for every $p=o(1/n)$, the domination number is not a.a.s. concentrated on any interval of length $ o\left( \sqrt{{n\choose 2}p}\right) $ a.a.s.
-In our next theorem, we prove a somewhat weaker non-concentration result for larger $p$.
-We show that the domination number of \Gnp\ is not concentrated around the critical $\myr$.
+For $p\ll n^{-4/3}$, for example, we have that {\Gnp} consists of a collection of vertex-disjoint stars (with at most two edges) a.a.s., hence its domination number equals $n$ minus its number of edges.
+Consequently $D({\Gnp})$ is not concentrated on any interval of length $ o\left( \sqrt{{n\choose 2}p}\right) $ a.a.s.
+Our last theorem extends this to every $p=o(1/n)$, and provides various other non-concentration results for larger $p$.
+In particular we show that in a certain range of $p$ the domination number of \Gnp\ is not concentrated around the critical first moment threshold $\myr$.